 Incoming students who have already studied Italian or speak it at home can take the Italian placement exam to assess their competence and then enroll in one of the upper-level courses at Dickinson (see the Introduction for details).

-Students who are willing to minor or major in Italian will be able to continue taking Italian language courses during their junior year at the K. Robert Nilsson Center for European Studies in Bologna, Italy.
+Students who are willing to minor in Italian or major in Italian Studies will be able to continue taking Italian language courses during their junior year at the K. Robert Nilsson Center for European Studies in Bologna, Italy.
+Beginning in the Fall of 2018, the Italian Department will be offering a new Italian Studies program in Bologna that has been created specifically for our Italian students studying abroad.
+Consult your advisor for more information.

 For more information, see the section Suggested Curricular Flow for Minor and Major below.